Post

 I produced this collection of stock photos.

-In this spirit, we’re releasing “Queer in Tech,” a free collection of stock photos created by our employee resources program.
-We created this photo set to promote the visibility of queer and gender-nonconforming (GNC) people in technology, who are often under-represented as workers powering the creative, technical, and business leadership of groundbreaking tech companies and products.
+On Feb 14, 2020, Mapbox released “Queer in Tech,” a free collection of stock photos created by Uncharted, our employee resources program led by LGBTQIA+ Mapboxers.
+Uncharted created this photo set to promote the visibility of queer and gender-nonconforming (GNC) people in technology, who are often under-represented as workers powering the creative, technical, and business leadership of groundbreaking tech companies and products.

 We created these images to encourage and enable everyone in tech to represent LGBTQIA+ people at work.
 The photo collection includes images of collaboration and teamwork, leadership, design, engineering, and mobile development.
 We invite anyone to use them for blog posts, slide decks, billboards, digital ads, event promotion, or any other purpose promoting teamwork, leadership, or technology: